 The aim of the GTGS is to promote (and in many ways bring back) the social aspect of tabletop gaming.
 Back in the days of Sega, somewhere between the classic monochrome movement of Pong and today’s rather more action-packed Call of Duty, video games provided a wealth of social interaction as people would typically invite friends over to all gather around a TV, hook up a controller and play.
 However, with the modern-day ability to play with anyone (known or unknown) over the internet, the social aspect of gaming has changed.
 Cool as they are, modern video games often lose this fun social component when players aren’t physically there with you to interact and enjoy the experience.

 Alister Fa, Chairman of the society said: “Tabletop gaming never really left our community.
 This is especially evident in the summer, as local families spend entire days at the beach gathered around playing ‘Ludo’ or ‘Tablita’ as it’s known here.
-However, it’s usually our older generations who partake in these games.
+However, it’s usually our older generations who partake in these games just like its happening at mega 888.
 The GTGS are now trying to encourage the younger generation to get into gaming with their families while showcasing the wealth of other games that are currently out there.”